kangidjoel/message-broker/README.md

 CPSSSIMBOT
-Simple app to get user newest status (single data) from specific user account and send it to telegram
+Monitoring user newest status (single data) from specific user account and send it to telegram

 Using:
 - OAuth 1.0 Conventional auth using key and secret key